 During the 5-year period prior to the expiration of your license:

-- Teachers will need to participate in relicensure experiences for a total of 125 clock hours and secure official verification documents for each experience (TNL/Performance Matters transcript, transcripts from outside providers, certificate).
-Please note: It is NOT necessary to earn clock hours in each category.
+- Teachers will need to participate in relicensure experiences for a total of 125 clock hours and secure official verification documents for each experience.

-- There are eight relicensure requirements as of July 1, 2017 that must be met by all relicensing teachers.
-Mandatory Renewal Requirements
+- There are eight relicensure requirements that must be met by all relicensing teachers.

-- The Minnesota Educator Licensingsystem requires online license renewal.
-Your fees to MDE are paid online.
+- The Educator Licensing system requires online license renewal.
+Your fees to PELSB are paid online.

 - You will receive an electronic copy of your license.
 Your license will show up on the PELSB website and you do not need to send a copy to Human Resources.
 Please email Human Resources to notify us your license renewal has been completed.

 - If you have questions regarding your teaching license, contact the Professional Educator Licensing and Standards Board (PELSB) at 651.539.4200, firstname.lastname@example.org

 Continuing Education: The local standard/vocational continuing education committee in St. Louis Park, District 283, is established according to the Board of Teaching rules for the purpose of evaluating continuing education activities and recommending renewal of five-year continuing teaching and support service licenses.
 The Board typically meets three times per school year in Oct, Jan/Feb, and May.